-Lee County Commissioners discuss LCSO Budget and Sheriff Marceno federal investigation
+Lee County Commissioners discuss LCSO budget and Sheriff Marceno federal investigation

 Published: Updated:

-“My idea is that we could look at the Sheriff’s Office and put it on its own line item on a tax bill.
+“My idea is that we could look at the sheriff’s office and put it on its own line item on a tax bill.
 To do that, we’d have to create basically a law enforcement, municipal services taxing unit,” Hamman said during the meeting.

-He used three words to describe what he calls, a positive change: transparency, fairness, and accountability.
+He used three words to describe what he calls a positive change: transparency, fairness and accountability.

 “It’s about transparency, and it’s also about fairness, making sure that other county departments don’t have to compete against law enforcement for funding,” Hamman said.

-This move comes after allegations of potential money laundering involving the Lee County Sheriff’s Office and Sheriff Marceno were brought to light last month.
+This move comes after allegations of potential money laundering involving the Lee County Sheriff’s Office and Marceno were brought to light last month.

-“Why now?
-What prompted your desire for change?”
+“Why now?”
 Jean asked.
+“What prompted your desire for change?”

-“I think it’s obviously, people are keenly aware of the sheriff’s budget right now.
+“People are keenly aware of the sheriff’s budget right now.
 I get a lot of questions from members of the public asking about different expenditures.
-Sometimes, they ask about names on cars or things like that,” Hamman said.
+Sometimes they ask about names on cars or things like that,” Hamman said.

 Hamman went on to say, “I think it’s important for them to be able to see how much money they are dedicating towards law enforcement, and then be able to ask those questions during a budget hearing where we would look at that specific budget.”